Geometric theta-lifting for the dual pair GSp_{2n}, GSO_{2m}: Invariants in the classical setting

-A.1 In this appendix we assume that $k_0\subset k$ is a finite subfield, and all the objects introduced in Section~4 are defined over $k_0$.
-Write $F_0$ for $k_0$-valued points of $F$.
-Our purpose is to prove Proposition~A.1 formulated in Section~4.8.7.2.
+\ssec{} In this appendix we assume that $k_0\subset k$ is a finite subfield, and all the objects introduced in Section~4 are defined over $k_0$.
+In particular, $\cO_0\subset\cO$ is a complete discrete valuation $k_0$-algebra, and $F_0$ its fraction field.
+Our purpose is to prove Proposition~\ref{PpA.1} formulated in Section~\ref{Pp_about_functor_cP} and Lemma~\ref{Lm_injectivity_appendixA}.